Chapter Forty Five I

 Mrs. Epstein, “He calls it a hedge fund, Daphne.
 It’s the sexy thing right now.
 Another trick to make investors feel separate from the common crowd.”

 Dr. Epstein, “Except, in this fund, as soon as any one of the investors starts asking for cash out of their account, the investment fund that never was just evaporates.
 Phones disconnected, no address is valid, no more statements, nothing, not even a wet spot on the pavement.
 Money was never invested in anything anyway.
 It went straight to offshore accounts in the names of shell corporations.
-Twenty or so investors at a time, a million to two million invested in each fund, after the 3rd or 4th fantasy fund, it starts to look like real money.”
+Twenty or so investors at a time, a million to two million invested in each fund, after the third or fourth fantasy fund, it starts to look like real money.”

-I was impressed, “Dang.
+I'm impressed, “Dang.
 That’s slick.
 How did they mess up?
 And why did it result in murder?”

 Dr. Epstein, “The murder itself apparently went down because Snake and Toad stupidly met with a dissatisfied client, Valerie Perl, and her lawyer, Denny Haskell.
 Kleshinko had told them specifically to sell the deal, get the check.
 When the check cleared, he paid them.
 The only phone number they were supposed to give the client was Kleshinko’s office number.
 When he folded a fund, the number evaporated.
 The two front men were supposed to be invisible once the client signed on.
 Snake had grown suspicious of Kleshinko, remember, they never actually met him.
 Snake gave the woman his own cell number when she promised to call as soon as she transferred the funds to her checking account.”